udacity/transformers-and-attention-lesson/exercise-1-self-attention/solution/README.md

 # Purpose of this Folder

-This folder should contain the solution to the exercise.
-This would be added to a concept walking through the solution with the student for this exercise.
+This folder contains the solution to the exercise.

+All of the required information is located in the file `exercise1.ipynb`.